Tamjid388/DevScribe-Blogging-Website/README.md

-# DevScribe AI 🧠✍️
+# DevScribe  🧠✍️

-**DevScribe AI** is a smart, modern blogging platform built for developers.
+**DevScribe** is a smart, modern blogging platform built for developers.
 Powered by **Next.js** and integrated with **Gemini AI**, it helps you write faster, better, and stay focused.
 Whether you're blogging about AI, cutting-edge tech, or development tools — DevScribe AI has your back.

 ---